 But even with all that Schwarzkopf goodness nearby, there was one ride that he built that had become legendary for its weirdness.
 It was so strange, he only made one of them.
 I first became aware of it in 1984, when it landed at a park in Florida.
 Back in those days, there was no internet.
 You kids today don't know how hard it was to be an enthusiast back then.
 It was nearly impossible to find any information on what coasters existed or where to find them.
 You couldn't just log onto one of a thousand coaster fan sites and see photos and read reviews.
 No, it was more like scouring the magazine racks in the store, hoping for a mention or (hope against hope) a photo of a coaster.
 I'm pretty sure we had to walk a mile in the snow to get to the store, too.
 Anyway, I read an article on this thing called "Wiener Looping."
 It was a shuttle like my beloved Greezed Lightnin', but instead of going in a long straight line, it was twisted and turned around on itself.
 It was bizarre.
 Check out the photo below.
 It's called "Bullet" in that photo, but it's the same ride.

 Keep in mind that with no internet, tracking down who it had been sold to, which fairs he would set up in, when those fairs would be open, etc etc etc was next to impossible, not to mention that it took two years to save up for Florida.
-I didn't see "hey, can we go to Germany and look for the coaster?" as going anywhere.
+I knew that "hey, can we go to Germany and look for the coaster?" was going nowhere.
 I pretty much wrote off the possibility of getting to ride it.

 That's when I saw another article with a photo of it, renamed Bullet, and it said that the coaster was at a park called Flamingoland in the UK.
 Woo hoo!
 It was many years before I got over there.
 By the time I did, it had moved again.
 Nobody knew where.
 Some digging at the library turned up a photo of it at Wiener Prater park in Vienna.
 I eventually visited that park, but discovered that it had only run for one season there, in 1982.
 That was even before Florida got it.